ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 .. note::

-    FrSky telemetry packages including Taranis, X-receiver, LiPo cell voltage sensor and flight controller specific telemetry cable for the Pixhawk, Cube, PixRacer and Pixhack are available from `Craft and Theory <http://www.craftandtheoryllc.com/store/>`__.
+    FrSky telemetry packages including Taranis, X-receiver, LiPo cell voltage sensor and autopilot specific telemetry cable for the Pixhawk, Cube, PixRacer and Pixhack are available from `Craft and Theory <http://www.craftandtheoryllc.com/store/>`__.

 **Pages Related to FrSky Telemetry**